 Information for Clients

-- Complaints will be treated seriously, dealt with in an effective and timely manner, and resolved to the satisfaction of the complainant, where at all possible
+- Complaints will be treated seriously, dealt with in an effective and timely manner (in writing within five working days), and resolved to the satisfaction of the complainant, where at all possible

 - Any complaint made about STOP staff shall be addressed in the manner outlined below.
 Such a process shall not preclude you from pursing the matter (either concurrently or subsequently) through other channels e.g. the Health and Disability Consumers Advocacy Service.